ryanbourneuk/ModalAlertCocos2d-x/README.md

   // code placed here is called when the ModalAlert has been killed!
 });
 ```

+This would present a single option alert view for the user.
+You can specify the message, the 'parent' which will the ModalAlert will be added to (such as the current view that is active), and the font size.
+Then, for each option, you can provide a block which will be run when the respective button has been pressed and the modal alert has disappeared.

 ## Questions that aren't frequently asked but may be in the future!